Optimal Utilization Strategy of the LiFePO$_4$ Battery Storage: Optimization Problem Formulation

 \section{Optimization Problem Formulation}

+In the present section, a generic optimization problem is formulated for the techno-economic analysis of battery storage deployment.
+The proposed formulation is in the class of Mixed-Integer Linear Programming (MILP) problems, where the objective function and constraints are linearly formulated with respect to continuous and integer variables.
+The particular formulation allows using off-the-shelf numerical algorithms (e.g., the interior-point algorithm for linear terms and branch-and-bound for integer terms) to find the global minimum or maximum of an objective function while ensuring that the constraints are satisfied.

-In the present section we formulate a generic optimization problem for the optimal scheduling and sizing of Li-ion battery storage, which takes into account phenomena formulated in the previous section, and the battery is aimed to deliver power according to predetermined demand profiles, e.g., peak-shaving, EV drive cycle, etc. The corresponding objective function is formulated as follows
+The particular problem below is looking at the optimal scheduling and sizing of the Li-ion battery storage, where the battery is aimed to deliver power according to predetermined demand profiles, e.g., peak-shaving and EV drive cycle.
+In this formulation, the battery follows dynamics specified in the constraints of the optimization problem (i.e., battery models) to deliver predetermined discharge power, while the battery charging schedule, installed power and energy capacities, as well as the idling and cycling characteristics (i.e., average SoC, median cycle SoC, and cycle DoD), are being optimized to deliver the service in the most economical way.
+The corresponding objective function is formulated as follows

 where $Y$ is a set of operation scenarios (e.g., years) indexed by $y$, $T$ is a set of time intervals indexed by $t$ with a time step $\Delta t$. $\pi_y$ is a normalized probability of a scenario $y$. $\bar{\text{E}}$ and $\bar{P}$ are installed energy and power capacities of the battery, $\text{C}^\text{E}$ and $\text{C}^\text{P}$ are the corresponding prices for the installed capacities, which all together make the investment cost of energy storage.
 To consider the investment cost in the same time-scale as the daily operating costs, the later is divided by the battery lifetime $365 \: \text{T}^\text{Lt}$, which also corresponds to a planning horizon.
 The battery power input at terminals is broken into positive charge $P_{y,t}^{\text{T}_\text{Ch}}$ and negative discharge $P_{y,t}^{\text{T}_\text{Dis}}$ to avoid nonlinear problem formulation. $\text{C}^\text{En}$ is a price for energy, necessary to translate power losses accounted in (\ref{eq:Pb}) into pecunial losses. $P_{y,t}^\text{LL}$ is a slack variable to allow minor deviations from the power balance equality (\ref{eq:balance}), which is penalized by the value of lost load $\text{C}^\text{LL}$.